Trump Picks Federal Reserve Insider Jerome Powell To Be Its Chairman

 Every president since Ronald Reagan who has had the opportunity to reappoint a Fed chair initially appointed by a president of the opposing party has done so.
 Reagan, a Republican, reappointed Paul Volcker, who was first appointed by Jimmy Carter, a Democrat.
 Bill Clinton, a Democrat, reappointed Alan Greenspan, who was initially appointed by Reagan.
 And Bernanke, who was first appointed by Republican George W. Bush, was reappointed by Barack Obama, a Democrat.

 While it would be unusual for a former Fed chair, Yellen does have the option of remaining on the Federal Reserve Board.
 She would be filling out her 14-year governor's term, which ends in 2024.
 Trump has made several comments indicating he likes Yellen and seriously considered reappointing her.
-But in a recent interview with Fox Business News, Trump said: "In one way I have to say, you like to make your own mark ... which is maybe one of the things that she's got a little bit against her."
+But in a recent interview with Fox Business Network, Trump said: "In one way I have to say, you like to make your own mark ... which is maybe one of the things that she's got a little bit against her."

 As a Fed governor, Powell has supported the policies of the Yellen Fed, which has only gradually raised official interest rates after leaving them near zero for seven years after the financial crisis.